 Sir Ronald Harwood and Pascal Theatre Company

-Harwood was born Ronald Horwitz in 1934 in Cape Town, South Africa, the youngest son of Isaac Horwitz, a Lithuanian refugee, and his wife, Isobel, by all accounts a very cultured and powerful character.
+Born Ronald Horwitz in 1934 in Cape Town, South Africa, he was the youngest son of Isaac, a Lithuanian refugee, and his wife Isobel, by all accounts a very cultured and powerful character.
 His father, who featured in many of Ronald’s plays and novels, worked as a travelling salesman before suffering a nervous breakdown and later becoming a semi-invalid.

-Ronald moved to Britain in the early 1950s to train as an actor at RADA (which was where he was advised to change his name from Horwitz) and after graduating moved to work at the theatre company of the illustrious and renowned stage actor Sir Donald Wolfit.
+Ronald moved to Britain in the early 1950s to train as an actor at RADA (which was where he was advised to change his name from Horwitz).
+After graduating, he moved to work at the theatre company of the renowned stage actor Sir Donald Wolfit.

 Ronald also campaigned on behalf of persecuted writers around the world; he served as president of the English PEN Club from 1989 to 1993 and of PEN International from 1993 to 1997.
 At his first PEN congress as international president, Harwood welcomed Salman Rushdie to the stage for a rare public appearance.
 The following year, he brought together Czech president Václav Havel, Arthur Miller and Tom Stoppard for a unique and unforgettable panel discussion at the PEN International congress in Prague.

-Speaking about his own theatrical work Harwood told an interviewer for the Jewish Chronicle in 2017, “I let the audience make up its mind.
+Speaking about his own theatrical work, Harwood told the Jewish Chronicle in 2017: “I let the audience make up its mind.
 I don’t lecture.
 My theory regarding theatre is that it should be entertaining and if it has any strong moral purpose, it should be concealed.
 No preaching!”

-Harwood was elected a fellow of the Royal Society of Literature in 1974, made a Knight (Chevalier) of the French Ordre des Arts et des Lettres in 1996, appointed a CBE in 1999 and knighted in 2010.
+Ronald Harwood’s work earned him several honours: he was elected a Fellow of the Royal Society of Literature in 1974, made a Knight (Chevalier) of the French Ordre des Arts et des Lettres in 1996, appointed a CBE in 1999 and knighted in 2010.

 Sir Ronald Harwood (Horwitz), playwright and screenwriter, born 9 November 1934; died 8 September 2020